joniles/mpxj/mkdocs/docs/howto-read-plf.md

 record.getAttribute("attribute_name");
 ```

-The attribuets can also be retrieved in the form of a `Map` containing
+The attributes can also be retrieved in the form of a `Map` containing
 all attributes for this record:

 ```java